MelonKony/millmint/site/factbook/bulletin/travel.md

 Domestic travel in Vekllei is common and easy.
 It is the most popular form of tourism in Vekllei.
 And why shouldn't it be?
 Vekllei is the most diverse country in the world, spanning both poles and the entire width of the Atlantic.
 Across its [[republics]] you have basically every kind of landscape available to you.
 Hot deserts, tropical beaches, permafrost, temperate forests, grasslands and the quiet beauty of shrubby tundra.
 This diversity carries on through every concievable object of desire.
 Food; drink; culture; architecture; the tastes of men and women.
 It is no wonder so many choose to travel around the country.

-Most Vekllei people completing [[compulsory service]] are rewarded with a [[tour|National Tour]], which visits every republic and helps satiate natural curiosity about the makeup of their country.
+Most Vekllei people completing [[Compulsory Service]] are rewarded with a [[tour|National Tour]], which visits every republic and helps satiate natural curiosity about the makeup of their country.

 Domestic travel in Vekllei does not need permission or coordination.
-If you can find somewhere to stay you can travel.
+If you can find somewhere to stay, you can travel.
 Even if you can't find somewhere to stay, camping in many public forests is perfectly legal.

 {{<note>}}
 1. **Sort out your accomodation**
     * Many Vekllei people are generous and their society is deeply reciprocal.
-The most common way to see a new area is to stay with a friend or relative, who can show you around.
-Be prepared to return the favour.
+The most common way to see a new area is to stay with a friend or relative who can show you around.
+Be prepared to return the favour someday.
     * For new lands, "inns" are the most common form of accomodation in Vekllei.
 These range from shared rooms in cottages in the [[Falklands]] to larger, more sophisticated operations in [[Karu]] or [[Caicos]].
 They are generally run by a family or single owner, and you may be asked to help prepare breakfast or dinner in Vekllei communalistic tradition.
     * For business or particular circumstances, you may secure a room at a hotel.
 These operate like they do overseas, but are typically reserved for work, not leisure.
 2. **Book your transport**